syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-aws-lambda.md

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
-//New instance of ExcelEngine is created
+//Create an instance of ExcelEngine
-//Equivalent to launching Microsoft Excel with no workbooks open
-//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();
+ExcelEngine excelEngine = new ExcelEngine();

 //Instantiate the Excel application object